scrabbletank/farhome-rules/rulesdoc.md

 Many people prefer the randomness given by rolling for attributes, but this can often lead to very powerful or weak characters across a group.
 A way to ensure every player is on the same level, each player takes turns rolling an attribute score.
 Once 6 scores have been rolled the players use those scores to create their characters.
 The players can place the scores in any attribute they want, but they must use the same 6 scores as every other player.

 ### Starting Equipment
 Depending on your background you may start with additional gear.
-All players start with an adventuring kit containing a bedroll, 10 days of rations, a fire starter and 50ft of rope.
+All players start with an adventuring kit containing a bedroll, 10 days of rations, a fire kit and 50ft of rope.
 In addition you start with 50 silver which you can spend on gear or upgrades.
 Any unspent silver becomes your characters starting money.

 #### Currency
 Currency in Farhome is divided into 3 types: the copper trite, silver cross, and platinum talent.
 An iron cross is worth 100 copper trites, and a platinum talent is worth 100 silver crosses.